kubernetes-sigs/kubespray/contrib/terraform/packet/README.md

 * cluster_name = the name of the inventory directory created above as $CLUSTER
 * packet_project_id = the Packet Project ID associated with the Packet API token above

+#### Enable localhost access
+Kubespray will pull down a Kubernetes configuration file to access this cluster by enabling the `kubeconfig_localhost: true` in the Kubespray configuration.

+Edit `inventory/$CLUSTER/group_vars/k8s-cluster/k8s-cluster.yml` and comment back in the following line and change from `false` to `true`:
+`\# kubeconfig_localhost: false`
+becomes:
+`kubeconfig_localhost: true`

+Once the Kubespray playbooks are run, a Kubernetes configuration file will be written to the local host at `inventory/$CLUSTER/artifacts/admin.conf`

 #### Terraform state files

 In the cluster's inventory folder, the following files might be created (either by Terraform